Anxeal/SteamWishlistSorter/README.md

 - **Load Progress:** Loads your previously saved progress

 ### Sorting overlay
 You will be presented 2 games at a time.
 Pick the one you wish the most.
+You can also middle click on the games to open their store pages.
 You can see your progress at the bottom.
 You can close the overlay by clicking the X on the top right.